Meteor-Community-Packages/meteor-autoform/README.md

 And `this` provides the following:

 * A `done` method, which you must call when you are done with your custom client submission logic.
 This allows you to do asynchronous tasks if necessary.
+If you pass an `Error` object as the only argument, then any `onError` hooks will be called; otherwise, any `onSuccess` hooks will be called.
-* A `resetForm` method, which you can call to reset the corresponding autoform if necessary
+* A `resetForm` method, which you can call to reset the corresponding autoform if necessary.
+But this is also done automatically after all `onSubmit` hooks have called `this.done()` without error.
 * The form submit event, in `event`
 * The template, in `template`